 Trustees are in the first instance co-opted by the board of trustees and their appointment confirmed at the next Annual General Meeting.
 The trustees regularly review the composition of the board and the skill sets required to ensure good governance.
+A detailed skills assessment of existing trustees was started in 2023 and will continue throughout 2024.
 A process for appointments has been adopted together with appropriate arrangements for induction and training depending on experience and individual requirements.
-Of the existing board, three are serving senior managers from within BT Group, five are retired former employees or ex-employees and one is a wholly independent trustee with no connection with the Group.
+Of the existing board, three are serving senior managers from within BT Group, four are retired former employees or ex-employees and one is a wholly independent trustee with no connection with the Group.
 BT Group has the right under the constitution to appoint one trustee.
 Trustees give their time free of charge.

-The day-to-day operations of the charity are managed by a secretariat headed by the charity's manager who reports directly to the board of trustees.
-The treasurer/accountant works with the charity's manager but also reports separately to the board of trustees.
+The day-to-day operations of the charity are managed by a secretariat headed by the charity's general manager who reports directly to the board of trustees.
+The treasurer/accountant works with the charity's general manager but also reports separately to the board of trustees.
 The board of trustees monitors performance at its quarterly meetings and takes all the significant decisions associated with strategy.

-The charity is legally and fiscally wholly independent of BT Group but continues to enjoy significant support from BT Group in the form of cash donations and donated services and facilities.
+The charity is legally and fiscally wholly independent of BT Group but continues to enjoy significant support from BT Group in the form of donated services and facilities.

-Saffery Champness LLP have signified their willingness to continue as our auditors.
+Saffery LLP have signified their willingness to continue as our auditors.
 A resolution will be proposed at the annual general meeting to re-appoint them for the coming year.